 I could go on and on about the importance of Magnesium, but I hope you get the point.
 However, today I want to focus on lowering your blood pressure.

-In fact, having high blood pressure is known as the “silent killer” because there are no real symptoms.
+In fact, having blood pressure problems is known as the “silent killer” because there are no real symptoms.
 Other than getting your blood pressure tested regularly, it’s hard to tell if yours will be elevated or if it’s normal.

-However, the good news is that in a clinical study5, people who had the highest levels of serum magnesium, had a
+However, the good news is that in a clinical study5, people who had the highest levels of serum magnesium had a

-- 48% lower risk of hypertension
+- 48% lower risk of blood pressure problems

 - 42% lower risk for CAC, which is the hardening of your arteries.